 Today, you can explore Montgomery’s home and the Green Gables, which is a national historic site.
 You can even find Anne herself wandering through the little farm.

 Nova Scotia has a lot going for it.
 Not only does it have an incredible landscape, but it also has an incredible food scene.
 It’s rich in cultural history and has so many places to explore on an epic road trip of the Canadian Maritimes.
+Have a look at how stunning this Maritimes province is in the following video:

 In Nova Scotia, Halifax especially, you’ll notice many places that pay homage to the past – like Pier 21, where thousands of immigrants landed for the first time in a new country, or the Titanic museum – where you can learn about the incredible story of the Titanic, or Grand Pre – a UNESCO World Heritage site that shed light on the diaspora of the Acadians.
 In Nova Scotia, you’ll find it all, including the heart and soul of the Canadian Maritimes.